loot/libloot/docs/metadata/data_structures/plugin.rst

   be defined in the same metadata file.
 If at sort time the group does not exist, a sorting error will occur.

-  A plugin must load after all the plugins in the groups its group is defined to load after.
-Group loading is resolved recursively.
-For example, if group C loads after group B, and group B loads after group A, a plugin in C must load after all the plugins in A even if no plugins in B are installed.
+  The plugin must load after all the plugins in the groups its group is defined to load after, resolving them recursively.
+An exception exists if doing so would introduce a cyclic dependency between two plugins without any other group loading rules applied.

+  For example, if for plugins A.esp, B.esp, C.esp and D.esp:

+  - B.esp has A.esp as a master
+  - A.esp is in group A
+  - B.esp and C.esp are in the default group
+  - D.esp is in group D
+  - group A loads after the default group
+  - the default group loads after group D

+  Then the load order must be D.esp, C.esp, A.esp, B.esp.
+Although A.esp's group
+  must load after B.esp's group, this would cause a cycle between A.esp and B.esp, so the requirement is ignored for that pair of plugins.

+  However, if for plugins A.esp, B.esp and C.esp in groups of the same names:

+  1. group B loads after group A
+  2. group C loads after group B
+  3. A.esp has C.esp as a master

+  This will cause a sorting error, as neither group rule introduces a cyclic dependency when combined in isolation with the third rule, but having all three rules applied causes a cycle.

 .. describe:: priority